Home Violent Crimes Robbery

 Being accused of a crime can shake your life to its foundations and soil your good reputation.
 Accusations of robbery can result in fines, extended prison sentences, and even have your right to vote taken from you.

 Don’t let your freedom and rights be taken from you without a fight.
-Talk to the premier Southern California robbery defense attorneys at Werksman Jackson & Quinn LLP.
+Talk to the premier Los Angeles robbery defense attorneys at Werksman Jackson & Quinn LLP.
 You deserve a veteran legal team that delivers results for its clients time and time again.
 Call us at (213) 688-0460 to schedule a free consultation today.

 What Is Considered a Robbery?